BIOS3010/Module-1-Unix-Python/exercises/Unix-1.md

 !
 Navigate one step back
 ```

-**9. Removing directories**
+## 1.3.10 Removing directories
 In the step above, we created an empty directory.
-Delete the empty directory:
+Delete the empty directory using `rmdir`:
 ```bash
 rmdir hello
 ```